 - rehabilitating public and private sewer lines within the zone; and

 - rebuilding the road and underground infrastructure and restoring the century-old bricks of Sabine Street, one of Houston’s few remaining original brick streets.
-Completion of this project is anticipated by early 2019.

 A nine-member governing board of directors oversees the Old Sixth Ward TIRZ and consists of five city appointees, one school district appointee, one county appointee, a representative of the area’s state senator, Carol Alvarado, Texas Senate District 6; and a representative of state representative, Garnet F. Coleman, Texas House District 147.